Abdul Karim (historian): Early life

 Abdul Karim was born on 1 June 1928 at the village Chanpachari, Banskhali of Chittagong.
 His father is Syed Waijuddin and mother is Rashida Khatun.
 He is the youngest of 3 brothers and 1 sister.
-In 1944, he completed his High Madrasa Examination and in 1946 his Intermediate Arts Examination.
-He completed his BA from University of Dhaka in 1949 and his masters in 1950.
+In 1944, he passed his High Madrasa Examination and in 1946 his Intermediate Arts Examination.
+He completed his BA at University of Dhaka in 1949 and his masters in 1950.

 Career

 Abdul Karim joined the University of Dhaka as a lecturer in 1951.
 He was mentored by Ahmad Hasan Dani.
 He later went to the UK to earn his Ph.D. and finished it in 1958.
 His dissertation topic was Social History of the Muslims in Bengal.
-He completed a second PhD from the School of Oriental and African Studies, University of London.
+He completed a second PhD at the School of Oriental and African Studies, University of London.
 In 1966, he joined Chittagong University as chairman of the Department of History.
 He retired from the university in 1986.
 He joined the Institute for Bangladesh Studies of the University of Rajshahi as a senior fellow and in 2001 was made professor emeritus.